-Below are a few photos from our recent trip to Valencia
+Below are a few photos of our time in Valencia

 On Spain’s south-eastern coast is the port city of València.
 It manages to be a city of contrasting modern architecture and old Gothic buildings.

 The old town in the centre of València has some beautiful buildings along is medieval streets.
 The grand town hall square, Plaza de